GardenForum Horticulture - for everyone with an interest in gardening & horticulture

 Slugs and snails eat irregularly shaped holes in leaves, stems, buds and flowers, as well as bulbs, corms and tubers.
 Some slugs, especially keel slugs, spend most or all their life underground and are a real problem on potatoes and other underground storage organs.

-Most slugs feed at night, although not exclusively, and tell-tale slime trails are often present.
+Most slugs feed at night, although not exclusively, and tell-tale slime trails are often present – but not always.
 Slug and snail damage is most severe during warm humid periods, especially in spring and autumn.

 Slug & snail control